Barnwell High School

 Barnwell High School is a public high school in Barnwell, South Carolina.
 It has about 625 students.
 The Warhorse is the school's mascot.

-Most of the student body is African American or white.
+The student body is more than half African American and about a third white.
 The entire student body was categorized as economically disadvantaged.

 Prior to desegregation there was a Barnwell High School for African American students in Barnwell.
 It was succeeded by Butler High School.

 History

 In 1915, a new Barnwell High School building was planned.
 In 1916, a photo of Barnwell High School appeared in the state school inspector's bulletin.

 State law established the Barnwell High School District.
 In 1968, discrimination against Barnwell High School's African American students was documented.
 J. Chester Floyd was principal from 1969 to 1971.

 From 1942 to 1965, Harold Sewell served as a teacher, school principal, and football coach.
 In 1967, a resolution was introduced in the South Carolina Assembly commending the school for its basketball season.

 In 1998, Barnwell School District 45 trustees issued a proclamation in support of a U.S. Department of Energy plutonium disassembly plant project at a Savannah River site for the job opportunities it would offer.
 A 2009 book on school reform notes that Barnwell High School emphasized project based leaning in its science curriculum.